-Element Title constitute unsecured and subordinated obligations of the Guarantor to the extent that, in the event of the bankruptcy, liquidation, dissolution or other winding up of the Guarantor, and to the extent permitted by Polish law, payment by the Guarantor will be subordinated to claims against the Guarantor of all unsubordinated creditors of the Guarantor and to claims preferred under Polish law generally.]
+Element Title Diement Deed of Covenant) (the Subordinated Guarantee).
+The obligations of the Guarantor under the Subordinated Guarantee constitute unsecured and subordinated obligations of the Guarantor to the extent that, in the event of the bankruptcy, liquidation, dissolution or other winding up of the Guarantor, and to the extent permitted by Polish law, payment by the Guarantor will be subordinated to claims against the Guarantor of all unsubordinated creditors of the Guarantor and to claims preferred under Polish law generally.]
 B.19 Information about the Guarantor B.19/B.1 Legal and commercial name of the Guarantor mBank S.A.
 B.19/B.2 Domicile/ legal form/ legislation/ country of incorporation The Guarantor is incorporated as a joint stock company in the Republic of Poland and operates under Polish law.
 The Guarantor has its seat in Warsaw and is domiciled in Warsaw, Poland.
-The Guarantor was formerly known as BRE Bank SA.
-B.19/B.4b Trend information Not Applicable - There are no known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Guarantor's prospects for its current financial year.
+The Guarantor was formerly known as BRE Bank S.A.
+B.19/B.4b Trend information Not Applicable - There are no known trends affecting the Guarantor and the industries in which it operates.
 B.19/B.5 Description of the Group The Group is one of the largest financial services groups in Poland providing retail, corporate and investment banking as well as other financial services.
 Moreover, the Group has leading positions in brokerage, commercial real estate financing, factoring, leasing and distribution of insurance products.
-On 8 December 2014, the Bank concluded an agreement on the sale of 100 per cent. of the shares of Transfinance a.s. to UniCredit Bank Czech Republic and Slovakia a.s.
-The transaction was finalised on 20 January 2015.
-On 11 September 2014, Aspiro S.A the shareholder of BRE Ubezpieczenia TUiR, concluded an agreement with the AXA Group on the sale of 100 per cent. of Ubezpieczenia TUiR's shares.
-The sale will be completed after obtaining consent from the KNF.
 The diagram below shows the structure of the Group as at the date of this Base Prospectus:

-Element Title mBank S.A mWealth Management S.A.
-100% Garbary Sp. z o.o. mCentrum Operacji Sp. z o.o.
-99.9995% MLV 45 Sp. z o.o.
-Sp. k.
+Element Title mBar ık S.A l mWealth Management S.A.
+100% 100% mLeasing Sp. z o.o mCentrum Operacji Sp. z o.o.
+100% 100% Aspiro S.A.
 BDH Development Sp. z o.o.
-26.94% mBank Hipoteczny S.A.
-Aspiro S.A.
-100% mFaktoring S.A.
-100% TUIR S.A.
+100% 100% mBank Hipoteczny S.A.
+Tele-Tech Investment Sp. z o. o.
+100% 100% mFaktoring S.A.
 Dom Maklerski mBanku S.A.
-0.004% mFinance France S.A.
-79.99% mLocum S.A.
-B.19/B.9 Profit forecast or estimate Not Applicable - No profit forecasts or estimates have been made in the Base Prospectus.
-B.19/B.10 Audit report qualifications Not Applicable - No qualifications are contained in any audit opinion included or incorporated by reference in the Base Prospectus.
-B.19/B.12 Selected historical key fina ancial information of the Group: Consolidated Income State ements ut summary information extracted from the Group's audited ements for each of the two years ended 31 December 2014 and Net interest income Net fee and commission in Trading and other income 546,820 612,975 Trading and other income Operating income 546,820 612,975 3,939,168 3,673,524
+100% 100% Garbary Sp. z o.o. mFinance France S.A. ~100% 79.99% mLocum S.A.
+B.19/B.9 Profit forecast or estimate Not Applicable - made in the Base I • asts or estimates have been B.19/B.10 Audit report qualifications Not Applicable - opinion included Prospectus.
+B.19/B.12 Selected historical key fina ancial information of f the Gro oup: Consolidated Income Stat ements The table below sets o consolidated income state 31 December 2014: ements for each of the two years e nded 31 December ed 31 De 2015 I thousan 2014 Net interest income (PLN thousands) 2,511,373 2,490,658 Net fee and commission in come 897,1 901,690 Trading and other income 684,7 546,820 Operating income 323 3,939,168